-All Fire Chiefs - Meet Life Safety Officer on Mount Vernon Dining Hall Front Porch for Fire Academy/Instruction.
-Note: Each Mayor will appoint one (1) Fire Chief for his city.
+All Office of Emergency Service Directors - Meet Life Safety Officer on Dining Hall Front Porch for Fire Academy instruction.

-ALL CITIZENS needing full time employment meet with Employment Opportunity Director and Advisors at WV Building to receive employment assignments.
+ALL CITIZENS needing full time employment meet with GOVERNOR, Employment Services Director and Advisors at Main Pavilion to receive employment assignments.